Compact operator on Hilbert space

 In the mathematical discipline of functional analysis, the concept of a compact operator on Hilbert space is an extension of the concept of a matrix acting on a finite-dimensional vector space; in Hilbert space, compact operators are precisely the closure of finite-rank operators (representable by finite-dimensional matrices) in the topology induced by the operator norm.
 As such, results from matrix theory can sometimes be extended to compact operators using similar arguments.
 By contrast, the study of general operators on infinite-dimensional spaces often requires a genuinely different approach.

 For example, the spectral theory of compact operators on Banach spaces takes a form that is very similar to the Jordan canonical form of matrices.
 In the context of Hilbert spaces, a square matrix is unitarily diagonalizable if and only if it is normal.
 A corresponding result holds for normal compact operators on Hilbert spaces.
 More generally, the compactness assumption can be dropped.
 As stated above, the techniques used to prove results, e.g., the spectral theorem, in the non-compact case are typically different, involving operator-valued measures on the spectrum.

-Some results for compact operators on Hilbert space will be discussed, starting with general properties before considering subclasses of compact operators.
+The quotient $C^\ast$-algebra of $L(H)$ modulo the compact operators is called the Calkin algebra, in which one can consider properties of an operator up to compact perturbation.